 The most common type of splint used is a plastic stack type.
 Your doctor may refer you to a hand therapist to custom-make a splint for you.

 There are many types of splints available.
 Some are glued to your fingernail.
 Some may be padded.
-None has proven to be superior to the others.
+None has

 You wear the splint when bathing or showering.
 Afterwards, be careful to keep the finger straight on a flat surface while you take off the splint to wash and dry it because if you bend it, you can stretch out the tendon again and have to repeat the healing process.